bobekos/SimpleBarcodeScanner/README.md

         android:layout_height="match_parent"/>
 ```

-For all supported attributes see the list below (not supported yet)
+For all supported attributes see the list below

 ### Include followin code in your activity or fragment